 - A private-public funded peer-run safe car-camping program run by faith community members, non-profits, and others similar to those in Seattle and Milwaukie Oregon.

 - A modified security contract focused on trauma-informed community health, aid, and conflict resolution advocacy.
-(NAMI, JOIN, and Trauma Informed Care Oregon could contribute to this)
+(JOIN)

 The Administrative/Governance Program should include:

 - Allocation of funds to promote the CES’s alternate “Compassionate Change” model and tool kits in other neighborhoods.